 The Corcoran Flagg Building is open Monday through Friday from 7:00 a.m. until 11:00 p.m.
 The main entrance to the building is located on 17th street.
 The main offices for the Corcoran School and the Interior Architecture, Design and Studio Arts degrees are located in "Administrative Offices" to the left of the South Atrium.

-This campus is designated as a non-campus building as part of the Foggy Bottom Campus geography.
+This building is considered part of the Foggy Bottom Campus geography.